jordelver/elver.me/uses/index.md

   was in dire need of a new computer and Pro M1’s we’re not yet available.
 No regrets.
 I plan to upgrade to a Pro in time.

-- _MONITOR_ -- 4K [ASUS PB279Q] -- I've been waiting for Apple to release a new
+- _MONITOR_ -- [Apple Studio Display] with regular glass.
+Almost everything I've been waiting for since 2016.
+Time to get rid of the disappointing [ASUS PB279Q].
-  display for years.
-The best monitor I ever owned was the [Apple LED Cinema Display], but after many years of service the resolution was really lacking, so it had to be replaced with the ASUS.

 - _KEYBOARD_ -- [Vortexgear Pok3r] keyboard (with [MiTo GMK Laser] custom
   keycaps).
 I generally like this keyboard, but I do occasionally knock the